Post Doctoral Fellowship

 7.3 The ICSSR may ask for annual presentation/mid-term appraisal of the research work.

-7.4 During the course of the fellowship, the scholars are required to publish at least two research papers preferably in Scopus Indexed or UGC Care listed research journals on the theme of the research undertaken.
+7.4 During the course of the fellowship, the scholar are required to publish at least two research papers preferably in Scopus Indexed or UGC Care listed research journals or edited books on the theme of the research undertaken.

-7.5 Acknowledgement -- The scholars should acknowledge ICSSR while getting their research paper published.
-The acknowledgement can ideally be in the following format:
+7.5 The scholars must give due acknowledgement to ICSSR while getting their research paper published.

 8. Completion of Fellowship

-8.1 If a fellow leaves the fellowship within one year, he/she has to submit a detailed progress report of the work done with publications, if any, duly forwarded by the supervisor and the affiliating institution ensuring the final settlement of account by the affiliating institution up to the period of the fellowship.
-However, if a fellow leaves the fellowship after one year, he/she is compulsorily required to submit a detailed progress report along with an undertaking to complete the study and submit the final report on completion of the duration of fellowship along with two published research papers, duly forwarded by the supervisor and the affiliating institution within the duration of fellowship of two years without claiming fellowship of the remaining period.
-If, a candidate leaves the fellowship without completion, he/she will have to apply to ICSSR for permission and the ICSSR will take the final decision in this regard.
+8.1 If a fellow leaves the fellowship within one year, he/she has to submit a detailed progress report of the work done during that period ensuring the final settlement of account by the affiliating institution up to the period of the fellowship.
+However, if a fellow leaves the fellowship after one year, he/she may be asked to submit the final report on completion of the duration of fellowship without claiming fellowship of the remaining period.
+If a candidate leaves the fellowship without completion, he/she will have to apply to ICSSR for permission and the ICSSR will take the final decision in this regard.

-8.3 On completion of the fellowship, the scholar should submit the following:
+8.2 On completion of the fellowship tenure, the scholar should submit the following:

 a.
-A book-length final report in a publishable form along-with a Summary of the report (3000-4000 words) and published research papers.
+A book-length final report along-with a Summary of the report (3000-4000 words) and two published research papers preferably in Scopus Indexed or UGC Care listed research journals or edited books on the theme of the research undertaken.

 b.
-These documents should be submitted in hard copy (two copies of final report and five copies each of the Summary and research articles) and a soft copy in pen-drive.
+These documents are be submitted in hard copy (two copies of final report and two copies each of the Summary and research articles) and a soft copy.

-8.4.
-Plagiarism -- ICSSR gets every report checked for plagiarism and the similarity report is also generated.
-As a policy we do not accept contents beyond 15 per cent on similarity index.
-Scholars are required to get their final report checked on their own for similarity index and attach a report of the same at the time of submission.
-Scholars may enquire from ICSSR about the software being used by it at any point of time to have greater efficiency.
+8.3 ICSSR gets every report checked for plagiarism and the Similarity Report is also generated.
+As a policy, ICSSR does not accept contents beyond 10 percent on Similarity Index.
+Scholars are required to get their final report checked on their own for Similarity Index and attach a report of the same at the time of submission.

 9. Expectations of the Affiliating Institution